RAREST BASEBALL CARDS 1990

 Beyond rookies and special inserts, the overall flagship 1990 Topps set also holds an abundance of Condition Census cards challenging the patience and wallet of completionists.
 Some standouts include Reds pitcher Tom Browning’s sharp decline from his Cy Young Award-winning season leading to an extremely condensed surviving population.
 Similarly, Yankees star Roberto Kelly’s career was abruptly ended due to injury after 1990, meaning his well-centered card is nearly impossible to find in pristine shape.
 Both Browning and Kelly’s Topps cards command four-figure prices in the coveted PSA 10 and BGS 9.5+ grades.

-Read also: DESIGN YOUR OWN BASEBALL CARDS
+Read also: DIAMOND STARS BASEBALL CARDS

 condition.
 Their rarity has put them on par with some of the era’s most valued rookie cards when found in top-tier protection.